 It's one of the more flexible ways to get Sky Sports - TalkTalk Boosts roll on a monthly basis, so you can sign up and cancel them as and when you want.

 You can also get BT Sport, albeit not from TalkTalk directly.
 When your TalkTalk TV package is up and running, simply sign up for sport from BT directly, and you'll get all channels, including BT Sport Europe, where the bulk of Champions League coverage is shown.

-Sky Sports News HQ comes with the Plus TV package as standard, and you can add it to the Essentials TV package with the TV Starter Boost, which gets you seven extra channels for £5 a month.
+Sky Sports News HQ comes with the TV Plus package as standard, or you can add it on with the TV Starter Boost, which gets you a few extra Sky channels.
 However, you can’t get Sky Sports in HD with TalkTalk TV, or watch them on your computer, tablet or phone.

 You can also add BoxNation to any TalkTalk TV package for £12 a month.

 With Virgin Media (www.virginmedia.com), you can get BT Sport and every Sky Sports channel in one package.
 The simplest way to do this is with the Big Kahuna Sports or VIP TV, broadband and phone bundles.

 Every package comes with At The Races as standard, and all packages from TV M+ up come with British Eurosport, British Eurosport 2 and Motors TV.
 Packages from TV L up also include Extreme Sports Channel, and TV XL adds British Eurosport HD, British Eurosport 2 HD and Sky Sports News HQ HD to the pile.

 Other services you can add include BoxNation, LFCTV, MUTV, Premier Sports and Racing UK.
 You’ll also get access to pay-per-view sports events via Sky Sports Box Office through Virgin Media TV.